-Members share their experience of how they found solutions to problems accessing technology, and ask for support with any technological difficulties that may arise.
+Members share their experience of how they found solutions to problems accessing technology, and enjoy peer support for any technological difficulties that may arise.

-The focus is mainly on assistive technology such as the Talks and VoiceOver screen readers on Android and iOS devices respectively, and JAWS, NVDA, Narrator, and VoiceOver on Windows and Mac computers.
+The focus is mainly on assistive technology such as the Talkback and VoiceOver screen readers on Android and iOS devices respectively, and JAWS, NVDA, Narrator, and VoiceOver on Windows and Mac computers.

 Many attendees attest to learning so much in a short time from colleagues that they, in turn, can help new arrivals with their technology problems.